The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 The regression script should not depend on the current working directory.
 It should be able to be run from any directory.
-Use filenames relative to the script name rather the the current working directory.
+Use filenames relative to the script name rather the current working directory.

-Regression scripts should print a consise summary of test failures.
+Regression scripts should print a concise summary of test failures.
 The regression script should return an exit code of zero if there are no errors and 1 if there are errors.
 The script should **not** print thousands of lines of internal tool info.

-Regression scripts should pass the `-no_init` option to openroad so that a user's init file is not sourced before the tests runs.
+Regression scripts should pass the `-no_init` option to openroad so that a user's `init` file is not sourced before the tests runs.

 Regression scripts should add output files or directories to `.gitignore` so that running does note leave the source repository